How to Get ONC Health IT Certification: Criteria & Requirements

 1.1 SMART on FHIR Discovery

 The requirements of this test follow the OpenID Connect protocol.
-A .well-known endpoint is a URL path that points to a JSON document containing metadata about an OpenID Connect provider.
-This JSON document is called the OpenID Provider Configuration Document and provides information about the authentication endpoints, keys, and supported scopes and claims of the provider.
+A well-known endpoint is a URL path that points to a JSON document containing metadata about an OpenID Connect provider.
+This JSON document, called the OpenID Provider Configuration Document, provides information about the provider’s authentication endpoints, keys, and supported scopes and claims.

 The .well-known endpoint for the OpenID Provider Configuration Document is typically located at the /.well-known/openid-configuration URL path relative to the issuer URL.
 For example, if the issuer URL is https://example.com, the OpenID Provider Configuration Document would be available at https://example.com/.well-known/openid-configuration.

-By providing a standard way to locate the OpenID Provider Configuration Document, the well-known endpoint simplifies the discovery of important information required for the implementation of OpenID Connect clients.
+By providing a standard way to locate the OpenID Provider Configuration Document, the well-known endpoint simplifies the discovery of the information required for implementing OpenID Connect clients.

 1.2 Standalone Launch With Patient Scope